Wind-WindKids/winding/winding.md

 ### `--`

-A double-dash is a permeable boundary, it starts a new **space** for the text.
+A double-dash is a boundary, it starts a new **space** for the text.

 ### `@identifier:`
 Used to **send a message** in the winding to an agent identified by the `@identifier`.

-A colon `:` in it is also a permeable boundary, it starts a new **space** for the text and is equivalent `--`.
+A colon `:` in it is also a boundary, it starts a new **space** for the text and is equivalent `--`.
-An at sign `@` is a decorator, it is not part of the name of the agent, it is used to address the agent.
+A sign `@` is a decorator, it is not part of the name of the agent, it is used to address the agent.
 Multiple identifiers can be used in a single line, preceded by `@`, and separated by spaces or commas.

 ### `identifiers`
-Are used for targeted addressing.
-They are **true names**.
+Are used for targeted prompting, this includes free text, where they act like **true names**.

 ### `identifier.other_identifier`
 Dot notation for precision, used for **targeting** addressing of sub-agents.